February 14, 2025

 Pros:

-- Sweet Spot for Days: The oversized head means you've got a sweet spot the size of Texas.
-(Okay, maybe not that big.
-But it's pretty darn big.)
+Sweet Spot for Days: The oversized 110 sq in head means you've got a sweet spot the size of Texas.
+When you do connect, the head-heavy balance adds some surprising pop to your shots.

 Cons: